AashishVarier/QuickLoad/README.md

 # QuickLoad
- Quick load dev setup that commonly used by me
+ Quick load of dev setup that is commonly used by me

  1. Git
  2. Java 11 - Maven